“We Are Nature” and Rethinking Our Relationship with the Planet

 Going live: International Biodiversity Day

 May marked International Biodiversity Day, which we thought was a good moment to release these messages and images.
-Artist Christopher Relander, hailing from the serene expanses of Finland, became our collaborator, bringing a unique lens to the project through his double-exposure fine art series.
-Chris had this distinct, delicate way of blending humanity with the essence of nature, crafting portraits where people and their cherished natural environments coalesced into singular, harmonious images.
+Artist Christopher Relander, from Finland, became our collaborator, bringing a unique lens to the project through his double-exposure fine art series.
+Chris had this distinct, delicate way of blending humanity with the essence of nature, crafting portraits where people and their cherished natural environments merged into singular, harmonious images.
 We recruited staff and volunteers to become the canvas.
-As the campaign rolled out, our visual narrative reverberated across digital channels, reaching out to the corners of the world.
-We hoped that in a single frame, people could be inspired to protect and restore the home that houses us all.
+As the campaign rolled out, our visual narrative spread across digital channels, reaching corners of the world.
+We hoped that in a single frame, people could be inspired to protect and restore our shared home.

 A key component was gathering data from our supporters to understand their orientation to nature.
 We launched a Nature Connectedness survey on Typeform.
-This platform allowed people to soar through nature scenes and delve into their relationship with nature, providing us with invaluable insights from over 8,800 respondents globally.
+This platform allowed people to move through nature scenes and explore their relationship with nature, providing us with valuable insights from over 8,800 respondents globally.

 We learned that people across regions deeply and emotionally connect to nature, valuing it for spiritual fulfillment.
-Interestingly, the echoes of the COVID-19 pandemic reverberated through the responses.
-The crisis, with its multifaceted challenges, inadvertently nudged many to seek solace in the embrace of nature, instigating a trend that showed signs of enduring permanency.
-A significant finding was the looming fear of heat waves and drought, the silent, creeping disasters that instilled a pervasive sense of dread among individuals.
+Interestingly, echoes of the COVID-19 pandemic came through in the responses.
+The crisis, with its challenges, nudged many to seek solace in nature, a trend that showed signs of permanency.
+A significant finding was the fear of heat waves and drought, disasters that created a pervasive sense of dread among individuals.

-On a hopeful note, the survey illuminated a strong inclination among respondents to champion the cause of regulatory measures aimed at banks and industries notorious for their destructive endeavors against nature.
-Through the lens of the survey, the picture was becoming more apparent, providing us with the tools and understanding to steer our campaign.
+On a hopeful note, the survey showed a strong inclination among respondents to support regulatory measures aimed at banks and industries notorious for their destructive actions against nature.
+The survey provided us with the tools and understanding to steer our campaign.

 From Extreme Weather Despair To Hope